Urobobros/SimpleWhpDemo/readme.md

 Please follow the [Project NoirVisor](https://github.com/Zero-Tang/NoirVisor).
 In this project, I am aiming to implement a hypervisor as a competitor to WHP.

 The `windows` crate (version 0.59.0 and earlier) contains a bug that `WHV_REGISTER_VALUE` is not aligned on 16-byte boundary.
 This could cause alignment exception while moving register values between host and guest.
 Therefore, the `aligned` crate is required to adjust its position.

-## License
-This project is licensed under the MSPL License.